zaro/smart-contracts-with-solidity/lesson-4/1-The-Lottery-Smart-Contract.md

 ## 10. Improving the buy ticket test

 - Change the `Test buyTicket` test and make it similar to the `Win/Loose` test, so that it runs 20 times in a loop and check that we had both wins and loses.

+## 11. Add more entropy to our random() function

+- Let's add some state variable(s) that change when tickets are being bought, and feed them to the random() function